Investors evaluating Fort Wayne for DSCR rental property find a market with metro population of 430K, medium growth, and high DSCR economics.

 Fort Wayne has meaningful multi-unit inventory including SFR, 2-4 unit.
 Multi-unit DSCR pricing typically runs comparable to SFR with minor DSCR ratio adjustments.

-Top DSCR lenders for Fort Wayne
+DSCR lenders active in Fort Wayne

 Kiavi (formerly LendingHome) is one of the largest hard money lenders by volume in the country.
 Tech-forward platform with online application and fast underwriting for experienced borrowers.
 Active across Chicago and all major investor markets.